frida/frida-website/_posts/2016-02-01-frida-6-2-released.markdown

 boost, but your code will still work even if you don't, because every operation will implicitly contain a transaction, and the API allows nesting those calls.

-That was function hooking performance.
-We didn't stop there.
+That was function hooking performance, but we didn't stop there.
 If you've ever used *frida-trace* to trace Objective-C APIs, or glob for functions across all loaded libraries, you may have noticed that it could take quite a while to resolve all the functions.
 If you combined this with early instrumentation it could even take so long that we exceeded the system's [launch timeout](https://github.com/frida/frida/issues/103).
-All of this has now been optimized, and to give you an idea of the speed-up, a typical Objective-C case that used to take seconds is now completing in less than 10 milliseconds.
+All of this has now been optimized, and to give you an idea of the speed-up, a typical Objective-C case that used to take seconds is now completing in a few milliseconds.

 Now to the final part of the news.
 Considering that dynamically discovering functions to hook is such a common use-case, and not just something that